OpenSmpp/opensmpp/roadmap.md

 modules.

-Following this release, we will be bring the code in line with current best practices, making use of stadard JDK types and Java 5+ techniques.
+Following this release, we will be bring the code in line with current best practices, making use of standard JDK types and Java 5+ techniques.

 In order to ease the transistion of existing codebases, which may have relied on the previous API for over ten years, there will remain a compatibility layer to